computational-chemistry-uva/ReacPred/README.md

 if False, in case model_class is ReacRoost AND append_after = ‘E’ elem_fea_len corresponds to the original embedding length, i.e. the dimension of feature used as input of final predictive model is elem_fea_len + 3 (two loadings + one atomic fraction (weight))

 # Running
-The tasks are run by calling main(**args) in the **workspace.py**.
+The tasks are run by calling main(**args) in the ***workspace.py***.
-A single train/test split run or an evaluation of a preretrained on an independent test set is done by a single function call (see #Running a task on a single train/test split in **workspace.py**).
+A single train/test split run or an evaluation of a preretrained on an independent test set is done by a single function call (see #Running a task on a single train/test split in ***workspace.py***).
 The test results are saved in the Results directory.

-A k-fold cross-validation task is run in a loop of k iterations (see #Running a cross-validation task in **workspace.py**).
-Before running, k train test splits of data must be created, which can be done using script **create_folds.py**.
+A k-fold cross-validation task is run in a loop of k iterations (see #Running a cross-validation task in ***workspace.py***).
+Before running, k train test splits of data must be created, which can be done using script ***create_folds.py***.
 The model parameters and the path to the directory with the splits (folds) are specified before looping.
 In the loop, the train/test splits and model names are alternated at each iteration and the results are saved in the Results folder.
-The results can be analysed using the **analyse_CV.py** script.
+The results can be analysed using the ***analyse_CV.py*** script.
 NOTE the Results are not necessarily overwritten, so before analysing cross-validation results, make sure, the folder contains only the necessary files with the results.

-Evaluation of a pretrained model:
-In the current distribution, we provide 4 models pretrained on all the available data: ReacCryNet, ReacElemNet2, ReacRoostC6 and ReacRoostE2; Each model is stored in a corresponding folder in the directory called pretrained.
-To run the evaluation, open the desired folder, and then open the file called workspace.py, go the end of the file.
-Specify the path to the test_set, on which the model has to be tested args[‘test_path’] = ‘path_to_input’ , and run the script.
-As an example, a file called input.csv is provided.
-In the case of ReacCryNet, additionally, calculation of MagPie features has to be done for each composition in the test set, using create_magpie.py.
-For input.csv, the features are already calculated and stored in the file magpie_features_input.json.
-The path to the Magpie features also has to be specified args['fea_path'] = ‘path_to_features’

-Remarks
+# Remarks
 Make sure to comment/uncomment unnecessary parts: the workspace can run either a single train/test split task or a k-fold cross-validation.
 A prediction with a retrained model without training can be set up in the a single train/test split, by disabling training (args['train'] = False), providing paths to a checkpoint with a pre-trained model (args['fine_tune'] = ‘’path’) and to an independent test set (args[‘test_path’] = path)

+# Reference models and SHAP analysis
+To run cross-validation with classical machine learning models RFMagpie, SVMMagpie or RidgeMagpie OR SHAP analysis according to the text of the article, the script ‘run_models_or_shap.py’ can be used.
+The script runs from CLI, the —help of the script provides all the necessary details.

+# Mahalanobis analysis
+To reproduce the results on the Mahalanobis distance analysis of the experimentally validated salts as described in the article text, the script get_distances.py can be used.
+Note, that running this analysis requires dedicated embeddings, which are stored alongside the script.
+The script runs from CLI, the —help of the script provides all the necessary details.